Papaver somniferum: Ornamental

 Live plants and seeds of the opium poppy are widely sold by seed companies and nurseries in most of the western world, including the United States.
 Poppies are sought after by gardeners for the vivid coloration of the blooms, the hardiness and reliability of the poppy plants, the exotic chocolate-vegetal fragrance note of some cultivars, and the ease of growing the plants from purchased flats of seedlings or by direct sowing of the seed.
 Poppy seed pods are also sold for dried flower arrangements.

 Though "opium poppy and poppy straw" are listed in Schedule II of the United States' Controlled Substances Act, P. somniferum can be grown legally in the United States as a seed crop or ornamental flower.
 During the summer, opium poppies can be seen flowering in gardens throughout North America and Europe, and displays are found in many private plantings, as well as in public botanical and museum gardens such as United States Botanical Garden, Missouri Botanical Garden, and North Carolina Botanical Garden.

 Many countries grow the plants, and some rely heavily on the commercial production of the drug as a major source of income.
 As an additional source of profit, the seeds of the same plants are sold for use in foods, so the cultivation of the plant is a significant source of income.
 This international trade in seeds of P. somniferum was addressed by a UN resolution "to fight the international trade in illicit opium poppy seeds" on 28 July 1998.

 Production

 Food

 In 2018, world production of poppy seeds for consumption was 76,240 tonnes, led by Turkey with 35% of the world total (table).
 Poppy seed production and trade are susceptible to fluctuations mainly due to unstable yields.
-The performance of most genotypes of "Papaver somniferum" is very susceptible to environmental changes This behaviour led to a stagnation of the poppy seed market value between 2008–2009 as a consequence of high stock levels, bad weather and poor quality.
+The performance of most genotypes of Papaver somniferum is very susceptible to environmental changes.
+This behaviour led to a stagnation of the poppy seed market value between 2008 and 2009 as a consequence of high stock levels, bad weather and poor quality.
 The world leading importer of poppy seed is India (16 000 tonnes), followed by Russia, Poland and Germany.

 Poppy seed oil remains a niche product due to the lower yield compared to conventional oil crops.